aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ### 2. Install the helm chart

-Once the chart is edited and modified according to your requirement, execute the chart install command.
+Once the chart is modified according to your requirement, execute the helm install command.

 ```
 aswin@Aswin-HP:Containerized_API_Creation_and_Deployment$ helm install helloapi ./hello-api-chart/